google/domaintest/README.md

 `http://domaintest.みんな/temp/<token>`

-for 15 minutes, retrievable once.
-This helps with debugging whether an email reached the Domain Test service, even if the reply is somehow dropped.
+for 15 minutes and will be retrievable once.
+You can use this to determine whether an email reached the Domain Test service, even if you do not receive an autoresponse.

 ##Domain Test TLDs
 The Domain Test tool is available on the following TLDs, thanks to a partnership between Google Registry, Donuts Inc, Uniregistry, and Ausregistry.